Schalke is yet to receive an offer for Arsenal target Julian Draxler, according to sporting director Horst Heldt.

-Goal exclusively revealed on January 11 that Arsene Wenger is weighing up a move for the 20-year-old this month, with the French manager already stating his desire to sign cover for the injured Theo Walcott.
+Goal exclusively revealed on January 11 that Arsene Wenger is weighing a move for the 20-year-old this month, with the Gunners manager already stating his desire to sign cover for the injured Theo Walcott.

 "There are no offers from not a single club," he told Sky Sports.

-"We are still hopeful Julian is to stay on at Schalke, however there are certain arrangements we cannot change," he added.
+"We are still hopeful Julian is to stay on at Schalke, however there are certain arrangements we cannot change," he said.